Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 Visual Studio Code supports debugging Azure IoT Edge modules with the Azure IoT Edge Simulator using two different techniques - debugging without a container, and debugging in attach mode with the Azure IoT Edge Simulator.

-  This section provides instructions for building building and running the sample in the Simulator, and optionally attaching the VSCode debugger to the running modules.
-The sample can also be pushed to your container registry and deployed to actual Edge device, by following the instructions in the [Tutorial: Develop a C# IoT Edge module for Linux devices](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module).

 Azure IoT Edge Solutions contain manifests for both debug (*deployment.debug.template.json*) and release container builds (*deployment.template.json*).
 Depending on the selection of the debug or release version, and the selected Azure IoT Edge platform, the Azure IoT Edge extension selects the appropriate Dockerfile in each module's directory.
 For example, the Azure IoT Edge extension uses the *Dockerfile.amd64.debug* Dockerfile when the *deployment.debug.template.json* is used and the *amd64* platform is selected.

 For .NET Core/C#, the debug version of the amd64 Dockerfile (*Dockerfile.amd64.debug*) installs the *vsdbg* cross-platform .NET debugger, builds a debug version of the .NET console application, and includes unit test code in the container.

 # Build and Run the Sample

+This section provides instructions for building and running the sample in the Simulator, and optionally attaching the VSCode debugger to the running modules.
+The sample can also be pushed to your container registry and deployed to actual Edge device, by following the instructions in the [Tutorial: Develop a C# IoT Edge module for Linux devices](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module).

 1) Set module to debug mode (optional)

 	- Enable debugger wait code

 		Debugging Azure IoT modules running in the simulator requires starting the debug build module, and subsequently attaching the vsdbg debugger from Visual Studio Code.
-Because of this 2 step process, module initialization usually takes place before the debugger is available.
+Because of this two step process, module initialization usually takes place before the debugger is available.
 Both .NET modules in this sample use a debugger wait code strategy to stop program flow execution until the debugger attaches.
 This allows debugging of module initialization code.
 Below is the code that is added to the module initialization method (*Program.Init*).
 		```csharp
 	          static async Task Init(bool debug = false)
 	          {